modelscope/modelscope-agent/docs/source_en/use_cases/llama3_for_agent.md

   --lora_alpha 32
 ```

-To improve the accuracy of the ReACT format, we increased the weight of some loss fields to retain agent capability performance in Chinese training.
+To improve the accuracy of the ReAct format, we increased the weight of some loss fields to retain agent capability performance in Chinese training.
-The trained model can be downloaded from the Modda official website: [Download Link](https://modelscope.cn/models/swift/Llama3-Chinese-8B-Instruct-Agent-v1/summary)
+The trained model can be downloaded from the Modelscope official website: [Download Link](https://modelscope.cn/models/swift/Llama3-Chinese-8B-Instruct-Agent-v1/summary)

 ### Inference Results
 This model has excellent Chinese Q&A capabilities, as shown in the following examples: